 How can we help you?

-Our expert panel of nutritionists can help you to make the necessary dietary changes which can be your first step towards defending your body against the effects of hypothyroidism.
+Our expert panel of nutritionists can help you to make the necessary dietary changes, with the thyroid diet plan which can be your first step towards defending your body against the effects of hypothyroidism.
 There are certain foods which are classified as goitrogens and can interfere with the thyroid gland functioning.
-On the other hand foods classified as glutathione can boost your body’s ability to protect and heal the thyroid tissues.
+On the other hand, foods classified as glutathione can boost your body’s ability to protect and heal the thyroid tissues.
 A good dietician can educate you about these two categories of food and also address the weight gain problem associated with hypothyroidism.
 Remember that the right food can be your best medicine!

 *Join Program for Living Healthy by combating Thyroid Disorder … Now! *

 Understanding the Problem